cositools/cosi-data-challenges/README.md

 **Goals:** <br />
 1. Determine flux in the COSI band, and coronal cut-off energy. <br />

+### 4C+21.35
+Internal ToDo (Michela):
+1. Give gaol of challenge
+2. Provide description of model
+3. Proofread/check content

+**Data Files:** <br />
+4C21p35_noflare_3months_unbinned_data.fits.gz <br />
+4C21p35_flare_3months_unbinned_data.fits.gz <br />

+**Input Models:**  <br />
+We present a lightcurve showing 2 states: a flaring state and a quiescent state.
+The Flaring state is defined every time in which the average flux is 3 times greater than the 16-years average flux (given by Fermi).

+The two states come with two different spectra: both powerlaws with different indices:
+1. noflare = 1.6
+2. flare = 2.5

+The normalization is derived from the integrated flux in COSI energy band derived from the extrapolation of the Fermi-LAT log parabola function.

+**Goals:** <br />
+1. What are the goals of this challenge. <br />

 ## Dark Matter
 Internal ToDo (Yu):
 1. Provide more info about models.